reubence/BADM-2019/README.md

 # BADM-2019
-Our solution for BADM competition 2019
+Our solution for Big Analytics & Data Mining Championship 2019